Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Simulation studies

-{The property of our SSR design under the null and the super-effect scenarios is also of our interest, in which sample size increase is unnecessary.
-Thus, we test the six power calculation settings under $\boldsymbol{\mu}=(0,0,0,0,0)^\top$ as well as $\boldsymbol{\mu}=(0,0.3,0.6,0.9,1.2)^\top$.
-The percentage of ``promising zone'', average total sample size and average sample size increase are summarized in Table~\ref{tab:single2}.
+The property of our SSR design under the null, correct and super-efficacious scenarios is also of our interest, in which sample size increase is not necessary.
+Thus, we test the six power calculation settings under $\boldsymbol{\mu}=(0,0,0,0,0)^\top$, $(0,0.2,0.4,0.6,0.8,1)^\top$ as well as $\boldsymbol{\mu}=(0,0.3,0.6,0.9,1.2)^\top$.
+The percentage of rejection of null hypothesis, percentage of ``promising zone'', average total sample size and average sample size increase are summarized in Table~\ref{tab:mcp2}.
 The result highlights the necessity of late interim analysis.
 For all types of power calculation methods, conducting interim late substantially reduces the probability of unneeded sample size increase.
-Compared with the result in Table~\ref{tab:single}, the ``promising zone'' percentages and mean sample sizes are smaller in Table~\ref{tab:single2} with late SSR.
+Compared with the result in Table~\ref{tab:mcp}, the ``promising zone'' percentages and mean sample sizes are smaller in Table~\ref{tab:mcp2} for late SSR.
 Under the null setting, Bayesian methods BY2 and BY3 show better stability than FQ2 and FQ3, provided that the historical knowledge is unreliable and has a great gap from the truth.
-If we are skeptical about the prior information, Bayesian posterior predictive power better balances the utilization of historical knowledge and robustness.}
+If we are skeptical about the prior information, Bayesian PP better balances the utilization of historical knowledge and robustness.
+Assuming linear D-R shape, more supporting information under various maximum effect sizes (0, 0.2, 0.4 , $\ldots$, 1.2) for different methods can be found in Figure~\ref{fig:metric}, from which we have similar findings.
+FQ1 leads to least sample size increase in all scenarios; FQ2 and FQ3 have more unnecessary sample size increase given ineffective treatment; Bayesian methods are more robust across different maximum effect scenarios in comparison with FQ2 and FQ3.